Chair of the Center for Teaching and Learning Steering Committee

 Services Offered by the Center for Teaching and Learning:

 Consultation: at any time during the semester, and for any reason you wish to consult with the CTL Director, I will make myself available.
-Office hours are posted on my door (Hall of Science, 166) and on the door of the CTL office in the Penrose Library (room 317).
-I am also available by appointment at any time that I am not in class (class schedule also posted in above locations.)
 Consultation on any issue: grading, syllabus, student issues, or other issues of a non-academic nature such as adjustment to life at Whitman, how to find a good defense lawyer, where to take your dry cleaning, etc. Any member of the CTL Steering Committee may also be consulted.
 If we cannot provide an answer, we can certainly point you in the right direction.

 Videotaping: we will, upon request, provide videotaping of your lectures and/or presentations, and provide feedback.
 Such videotaping is confidential and intended to identify strengths and weaknesses in lectures, discussion leading, etc., for the purpose of improving classroom performance.

 Informal Mentoring: If you are a visiting faculty member and are interested in a mentoring relationship (that sounds funky; how about a mentoring arrangement), come to talk with me.
 I can help by acting as an informal mentor, or I can help you to identify a person in or outside of your department who can act as an informal mentor.
-Tenure track faculty can take advantage of the program run by Melissa Clearfield, Interim Director of Mentoring.
+Tenure track faculty can take advantage of the program run by Helen Kim.
 Unfortunately, the number of requests for mentors from junior faculty now is about equal to the number of mentors available, so her focus is primarily on tenure track faculty.

 Course Observation: At any time, the CTL director, or another faculty member, may be asked to visit a classroom and make observations.
 These observations may be useful in developing effective teaching strategies, and can lead to letters of support at times of contract renewal or granting of tenure, or in the case of visiting faculty, when you apply for jobs elsewhere.
 The CTL office can help set up class visits.